 Danger and seduction in one shot!
 The gangster is thinking of how he can take more territory, by force if necessary, and she is looking good thinking of how she can be successful as a dancer on Broadway.
 Together they sum up the intrigue and romanticism of the era!

-A flapper without beads is a rare sight.
+A flapper without beads was a rare sight.
 They wore long beads of various colors.
-Part of this was for the glamourous look, but the other part was to have something moving as they moved, which added a kinetic feel as they danced.
+Part of this was for the glamorous look, but the other part was to have something moving as they moved, which added a kinetic feel as they danced.

-The Jazz Age coinsided with the Prohibition of alcohol, and so the rise of speakeasies and organized crime was also part of the scene.
-If you went out for a night as a flapper, you'd have to keep a tiny flask on you that wouldn't get seen by any undercover police!
+The Jazz Age coincided with the Prohibition of alcohol and so the tise of speakeasies and organized crime was also part of the scene.
+If you went out for a night as a flapper, you'd have to keep a tiny flask on you that wouldn't be seen by any undercover police!
 This garter flask is perfect for just such an occasion.

 Here at HalloweenCostumes.com we love Flappers, and we love seeing unique takes on the look.
 Flappers are a great costume on their own, but when you make it look like it's from a black and white film, a zombie apocalypse in the jazz age, or a troubled flapper ghost that came to an unfortunate end... it's truly the bee's knees!
 These are just a few ideas we had that take the flapper look and turn it into something that is sure to turn all the heads in the speakeasy.

-Back in the twenties film was still young and still in black and white.
+Back in the twenties film was young and still in black and white.
 Many of them weren't even talkies!
-If you want to look liek you stepped right off the silver screen, use our black flapper costume and accessories along with white paint to gain the effect.
+If you want to look like you stepped right off of the silver screen, use our black flapper costume and accessories along with white makeup to get the effect.